singhal/SummerComputingCourse/SCC_1_DataFrames.md

 - and then install all at once

 ## Data Frames
+- data frames are another powerful way of storing data in R
+- a data frame could store whatever data you normally keep in an Excel table
+- but it's better
 - how to load them
 	- load `tidyr`, `dplyr`, and `readr`
 	- `read_csv`